vraravam/natsumi-browser/README.md

 ### "I don't see any of the Natsumi options in about:config!"
 These are custom options which you need to create.
 Type in the exact name, then press the plus button on the right to create the config.

-### "Tab groups aren't working!"
-As of 2.4.1, tab groups have been removed.

 ### "Something's bugged!"
 There may be Zen Mods or userchromes that you're using alongside Natsumi Browser that breaks things.